 - A lack of exercise – it is movement that allows the lymphatic system to clear the body of waste and toxins

-- Viruses/fungus/parasites – can overwhelm the immune system.
+- Viruses/fungus/parasites which can overwhelm the immune system.

 The following can help to soothe inflammation within the body:

-- An elimination diet can help recognize any sensitivities to certain foods that are causing inflammation, some of these include: dairy, red meats, grains, beans, legumes, potatoes, tomatoes, peppers, and eggplants.
+- An elimination diet can help recognize any sensitivities to certain foods that are causing inflammation, some of these include: dairy, grains, eggs, soy, gluten, etc. You can find food sensitivity tests available online.

 - Use only stable fats that do not go rancid when exposed to oxygen and heat, these include unrefined coconut oil, organic butter and ghee for cooking purposes and olive and avocado oils for cold uses such as making salad dressing and as finishing oils at the end of cooking.

-- Include omega 3 fats from food sources such as wild caught salmon, mackerel, sardines and anchovies, chia seeds, hemp seeds, freshly ground flax seeds, and raw walnuts.
+- Include omega 3 fats from food sources such as wild caught salmon, mackerel, sardines anchovies, hemp seeds, freshly ground flax seeds, avocados and raw walnuts.

 - Take high doses of proteolytic enzymes.
 These are taken on an empty stomach several times throughout the day.
 At high doses, these enzymes have the ability to help with inflammation and dissolve away scar tissues.
 High dose enzyme therapy also has the ability to dissolve the fibrin (protein) coating that surrounds cancerous tumors, thus allowing the immune system to recognize and attack cancer.
 Read more about systemic enzyme therapy